-Students write a mid-term exam to test on lecture content.
-This mid-term was implemented by student request after the course’s first year, to build students’ confidence in the material before negotiations.
+A pre-negotiation exam (20%) tests students on lecture content.
+This exam was implemented by student request after the course’s first year, to build confidence in the material before negotiations.

-Prior to the simulation, student groups also prepare the following documents for evaluation:
+Prior to the simulation, student groups also prepare the following:

-- Background paper: This paper summarizes what students have learned about the climate change situation of their assigned country, including emissions rates, energy mix and vulnerability to climate change.
+A background presentation (20%) summarizes what they’ve learned about the climate change situation of their assigned country or organization.
+This includes emissions rates, energy mix and vulnerability to climate change.

-- Public and private position papers: The public position paper describes the outcomes student delegates expect to achieve during negotiations.
-These expectations are shared openly with other delegates during the simulation.
-The private position paper provides internal clarity on which concessions a group is willing to make on their public position.
+A position paper (20%) describes the outcomes students expect to achieve during negotiations.
+This short paper is prepared in two versions: Expectations from public position paper are shared openly with other delegates before the simulation.
+The private version of the position paper provides internal clarity on which concessions a group is willing to make on their publicly stated position.
 Each document is 2-3 pages.

-Finally, students write reflection papers two weeks after the simulation.
-Writing these papers allows them to digest and cement their learnings.
+Post-simulation reflection papers (20%) are submitted by students two weeks after the simulation.
+This allows students to digest and cement their learnings.
 “The simulation moves so quickly and becomes so intense that students can lose sight of what’s happening,” says Wüstenhagen.
 The reflection allows them to process insights in a controlled environment.

 - Allow lots of preparation time.
 Planning a simulation takes more effort than planning a lecture.
 Consider activity structure, role assignment and facilitation.
 Coordinating with colleagues outside your university also takes much time before the course begins.